ozguryazilimas/wp-postane/white-label-cms/readme.txt

 == Changelog ==

-= 2.1.2 =
+= 2.1.3 =
-* Support fonts import
-* Added custom javascript for the login page
-* Fixed PHP implode function compatibility
+* Added compatibility with WordPress 5.4
-* Minor fixes

 == Frequently Asked Questions ==
 = Who is this plugin for?=